ChaisRobinson/SBA-7/README.md

-Sure, here's the formatted version of the README file with the additional section about Create React App:
 Image Search App
 This project is a React-based web application that allows users to search for images using the Unsplash API.
 The app features a visually appealing homepage with a parallax effect and a search functionality that displays the retrieved images.
 Technologies Used